TN 284 (08-26)

 3. Dependent's portion

-The dependent's portion is VA income to the dependent, provided the dependent resides with the beneficiary.
-The dependent's portion is not a support payment from the beneficiary.
+The dependent's portion of an augmented VA benefit is considered VA income to the dependent only if the dependent resides with the veteran or the veteran's surviving spouse.
+The dependent's portion is not a support payment from the veteran, it is VA income.
+For more information about Alimony and Spousal Support see SI 00830.418, and for Child Support, see SI 00830.420.

 4. Absent dependent's portion (prior to 11/17/94)

-If the VA denies an application for apportionment, the absent dependent's portion, less any amount the beneficiary provides to the absent dependent, is income to the beneficiary.
+If the VA denied an application for apportionment, the absent dependent's portion, less any amount the veteran provided to the absent dependent, was income to the veteran.

 EXAMPLE: Prior to 11/17/94 and apportionment denied